 “Maya Faces in a Smoking Mirror” is a full-length documentary featuring eight young Maya men and women, two of whom are weavers in Tsobol Antsetik, one of the co-ops Weaving for Justice assists.
 The film is produced by Bill Jungels and Christine Eber, founding member of Weaving for Justice.
 See a trailer and ordering information [...]

-Thank you for making a difference Dear friends, Each year our gratitude deepens for the many people we have come to know through our work on behalf of Maya women’s weaving cooperatives in highland Chiapas, Mexico.
-We want to thank you who have helped us in myriad ways, from volunteering at textile sales, [...]
+Dear friends, Each year our gratitude deepens for the many people we have come to know through our work on behalf of Maya women’s weaving cooperatives in highland Chiapas, Mexico.
+We want to thank you who have helped us in myriad ways, from volunteering at textile sales, to donating to our work, to carrying [...]

 To see “A Maya Celebration,” a 20 minute film of the inauguration of Snail Jolobetik visit: https://vimeo.com/176198628 and type in the password: “ChiapasApril2016”.
 The filmmaker is Janet Darrow of Weaving for Justice.